sisonsco98/terraref/README.md

-# Turbo Sad Simulator
+# Terraref

 ## Introduction

-Turbo Sad Simulator (TSS) is a GoLang application created for CS 460 & CS 461 -Software Engineering I and II.
-The purpose of TSS is to transform a given Virtual Private Cloud infrastructure defined in a terraform file (.tfstate) into a reference architecture diagram defined in draw.io.
+Terraref is a GoLang application created for CS 460 & CS 461 -Software Engineering I and II.
+The purpose of terraref is to transform a given Virtual Private Cloud infrastructure defined in a terraform file (.tfstate) into a reference architecture diagram defined in draw.io.

 ## Installation

-While not actually required to install, you will need to download [Go](https://go.dev/dl/) - This project was built on Go 1.17.2, so we suggest downloading the same.
+While not actually required to install, you will need to download [Go](https://go.dev/dl/) - This project was built on Go 1.17.2, so we suggest downloading the same version.

 ### Github CLI